IshanBhagwat/Nexa-Voice-Assistant/README.md

-Nexa is a beginner-friendly, Python-based voice assistant designed to handle simple tasks through voice commands.
+🎙️Nexa is a beginner-friendly, Python-based voice assistant designed to handle simple tasks through voice commands.
 This project uses Python's speech recognition and text-to-speech capabilities to respond to basic commands, making it a great foundation for learning and expanding voice assistant functionalities.

 *Features: